Pegah-Asadi/Data-Analysis-Schema/README.md

    - How it’s calculated (e.g., unique_conversions / unique_visitors)
    - Which tables/fields are involved

-If no data dictionary exists: Start one—even a Google Doc works.

-✅ Tip: This reduces confusion in future analyses and aligns product, marketing, and data teams.
+&nbsp;

-### 🔁 3.
-Feed Learnings Back into the System — “Make It Smarter”
+### 3. 🔁 Feed Learnings Back into the System — “Make It Smarter”

 Goal: Use what you learned to improve tracking, data models, or user targeting.